EpsilonSolutions/netscaler-command-reference/docs/snmp/snmp-option/snmp-option.md

 <b>snmpTrapLogging</b>
 Log any SNMP trap events (for SNMP alarms in which logging is enabled) even if no trap listeners are configured.
 With the default setting, SNMP trap events are logged if at least one trap listener is configured on the appliance.
 Possible values: ENABLED, DISABLED
 Default value: DISABLED

+<b>partitionNameInTrap</b>
+Send partition name as a varbind in traps.
+By default the partition names are not sent as a varbind.
+Possible values: ENABLED, DISABLED
+Default value: DISABLED